DS-Homebrew/libslim/README.md

   * `fat:` for the SLOT-1 flashcart device
   * `sd:` for the TWL-mode SD card

-It provides a restricted subset of libfat's API for the common use case. libelm2 does not support the low-level ELM API used by WoodRPG 1.25.
+It provides a restricted subset of libfat's API for the common use case.

 ```c
 /**